 If you aren’t a regular, or are just unfamiliar with Dole Whips for whatever reason, welcome to your new single-greatest resource on the internet, as this page will familiarize you with the mystique, lore, and history of this venerable treat.

 The Dole Whip is easily the most popular Walt Disney World and Disneyland snack among big Disney fans, even moreso than the churro, as it has a cult-like following (the good kind of cult–one that I’m dubbing the “Dole Whip Devotees”).
-The only snack that even begins to rival the Dole Whip’s following is the recently-returned Citrus Swirl, which is also served in Adventureland in Walt Disney World’s Magic Kingdom.
+The only snack that even begins to rival the Dole Whip’s following is the Citrus Swirl at Sunshine Tree Terrace, which is also served in Adventureland in Walt Disney World’s Magic Kingdom.
 The Dole Whip is so popular that there’s even a podcast named after it.
 Heck, do a Google search for “Dole Whip” and look at all of the results, many of which are pages by Disney fans discussing the greatness of this delightful food that has attained celebrity status.
 That’s all pretty impressive for a simple cup of soft serve ice cream, you might think.

 Don’t go calling it a “simple cup of soft serve ice cream” until you’ve tried it.
 It may seem simple, but it’s pure magic.
 Here are some fun facts and info about the Dole Whip…